- Professor of Law

 Professor Pearl joined the University of Oklahoma faculty in 2020.
 Prior to her arrival, she was a law professor at Texas Tech University where she was a recipient of the Chancellor's Council Distinguished Research Award, the highest research honor awarded within the Texas Tech University System, a President's Excellence in Research Professorship, the Spencer A. Wells Award for Creativity in Teaching, and a Lubbock Chamber of Commerce Twenty Under Forty award.
 Professor Pearl started her academic career as a Visiting Assistant Professor at Florida International University College of Law where she was the 2013-14 Professor of the Year as well as the 2013-14 Pioneer Award winner.

-Professor Pearl is admitted to practice in Massachusetts, the District of Columbia, and the United States Courts of Appeals for the First, Fourth, and Tenth Circuits.
+Professor Pearl is admitted to practice in Massachusetts, the District of Columbia, the United States Supreme Court, and the United States Courts of Appeals for the First, Fourth, and Tenth Circuits.

 - Criminal Law 5223